Bumblebee Identification and Facts

 Bumblebee nest sites can vary between the different species.
 Most of the commoner species (unlike solitary bees who prefer plenty of sunshine) prefer dry, dark cavities and nests can turn up in a variety of unexpected places.
 They do not like to nest in areas with prolonged exposure to sunlight as this can heat the nest too much.
 In gardens, bumblebees tend to nest in relatively undisturbed areas such as shaded corners.
 Some will also nest under structures such as sheds or in compost heaps and they have been known to inhabit empty bird boxes.
 Bumblebee colonies vary in size and, although small in comparison to honey bees, the nests can include up to 400 individuals.
 They depend almost entirely on nectar for their food so it is essential to have a plentiful and wide variety of flowers available throughout the spring and summer months.

-Role in the garden
+The role of bumblebees in the garden

 The hairy nature of bumblebees means that they become liberally dusted with pollen as they visit flowers.
 When the bee moves to another flower of the same species, some of the pollen is transferred to the female part of the flower.
 The pollen grains germinate and the plant is then able to set seeds.
 This process of pollination is vital for many flowering plants, which rely wholly on insects to transfer pollen from flower to flower.
 Numerous garden fruits and vegetables also require insect pollination.

 Most important is the bees’ food source – the right plants to attract bumblebees to your garden are in general, native English cottage-garden style flowers such as honeysuckle, clematis and geraniums alongside herbs like rosemary and thyme.
-Gardens cover more than one million acres in the Unied Kingdom, presenting a great opportunity to provide food for bumblebees.
+Gardens cover more than one million acres in the United Kingdom, presenting a great opportunity to provide food for bumblebees.
 Minimal use of insecticides, and if you have the space, an untended ‘wild’ area sown with plenty of wildflowers, are positive ways to attract and assist these necessary and endangered insects.
 Also, a well placed artificial bee home or bee hotel in your garden can provide a useful nesting site where more natural choices are unavailable.

 Related Internet Link: